fluxninja/aperture/docs/content/use-cases/service-protection/service-protection.md

 </Zoom>

-The provided diagram illustrates the working of a service protection policy.
+The diagram illustrates the working of a service protection policy.
 The policy is evaluated at the controller, which analyzes health signals in real-time.
 Based on these metrics, it calculates a load multiplier, which is relayed to the agents.
 The agents then adjust the rate of requests locally based on the load multiplier applied to the recent rate of requests.

 :::note